coderefinery/manuals/instructor-tech-setup.md

 ## Arrange your windows well

-This is mostly the topic of {doc}`instructor-tech-online` (our in-person window arrangements aren't so up-to-date).
+This is mostly the topic of {doc}`instructor-tech-online` (our recommendations for in-person window arrangements aren't so up-to-date, but the same principles apply but you have a widescreen view).

+- For online teaching, you will want to screenshare a portion of your
+  screen: half the screen in "portrait mode" so that the other half is available.
+See {doc}`instructor-tech-online`.

 ## Desktop environment

+- Is your overall desktop environment "normal"-looking?
 - Do your window title bars take up lots of space?
-Is it possible to reduce their size for the teaching - you want as much space for large font as possible.
+Is it possible to reduce their size for the teaching - you want as much space for large fonts as possible.
+  - Since you will only be sharing a portion of the screen, or have a lower-resolution projector, these title bars take up more space relative to the content.
 - Same for desktop menu bars, etc.
-- Do you need to go into light mode?
+- Do you need to go into light-mode theme?
 Dark text on light background is much better than dark mode, so it is strongly recommended to do this.
+- Can you easily resize your windows for adjusting during teaching?